KQM-git/TCL/docs/characters/pyro/yanfei.md

 ---
 description: A well-known legal adviser active in Liyue Harbor.
-A briliant young lady in whose veins runs the blood of an illuminated beast.
+A brilliant young lady in whose veins runs the blood of an illuminated beast.
 ---

 # Yanfei